1985 American League Championship Series: Game 7

 In the fourth inning, Sheridan homered, giving the Royals a 2–0 lead.
 In the bottom of the fifth, the Blue Jays reduced the lead to one when Garcia singled and scored on Upshaw's double.
 With the score 2–1, the Royals came to bat in the sixth inning against a tiring Stieb.
 Wilson hit a fly ball out, Brett walked and McRae was hit by a pitch.
 Sheridan subsequently hit into a fielder's choice that forced Brett out at third base, putting runners at first and second with two outs.
 Stieb then walked Balboni to face the presumably lesser hitting threat, Jim Sundberg.
 Sundberg drilled a high drive toward right field that hit the top of the fence and bounced high in the air, landing in play next to Jesse Barfield.
 All three runners, running on contact with two outs, scored easily and Sundberg stood at third base with a three-run triple, giving the Royals a 5–1 lead.
-Blue Jays relief pitcher Jim Acker entered for Stieb and gave up a base hit single to Frank White that allowed Sundberg to score increasing the lead to 6–1.
+Blue Jays relief pitcher Jim Acker entered for Stieb and gave up a base hit single to Frank White that allowed Sundberg to score, increasing the lead to 6–1.

 Leibrandt was still on the mound to start the ninth inning.
 With one out, he gave up a single to Barfield and a double to Fernandez.
 Quisenberry made his third appearance of the series, and a chance to send the Royals to the World Series.
 He allowed one of the inherited runners to score on a ground out and closed out the game, giving the Royals a 6–2 win in Game 7.
 They became the first team to overcome a 3–1 deficit in the LCS.
 Kansas City Royals' George Brett was 8 for 23 with two doubles, three home runs, five RBIs, seven walks, and a .348 batting average.
 Brett was named the series MVP, having played a role in 11 of Kansas City's 26 runs, scoring six and driving in five.

 This would be the last postseason game played at Exhibition Stadium; the next postseason appearance for the Blue Jays would come in 1989, their first season in the then-new SkyDome.
+It was the first and only Game 7 played by the Blue Jays until 2025.